MarcoYou/MarcoYou.github.io/_posts/2020-12-13-01-Econometrics:-LLN-&-CLT.md

 $$ \begin{align}
 & SST = SSE + SSR \\
 & \sum^n_{i=1} (Y_i - \overline{Y})^2 = \sum^n_{i=1}(\hat{Y}_i - \overline{Y})^2 + \sum^n_{i=1} \hat{u}^2_i
 \end{align}$$

+From this result we can introduce another measure to know how "fit" is our fitted line.

+Assuming STT > 0, we can think of measuring the ratio of SSE over SST, so that we know how much of our fitted line is explained comapred to the original dataset as